Let’s make a deal.

 While closely related, a sales process and sales methodology are two different ideas, and understanding the distinction is important before we move forward.

-A sales process is a concrete set of steps that a sales rep takes to find a solution for a customer and make a sale.
+A sales process is a concrete set of steps that a rep takes to move customers down the pipeline and make a sale.

 A sales methodology is the philosophy behind your sales process that provides a framework of how you want the process to be carried out.